Credit Union Preferential Tax Treatment Frequently Asked Questions

 How do I calculate my prior year preferred rate amount?

 For 2016 and earlier years, your preferred-rate amount is the amount you calculated under the Income Tax Act (Canada).
 The preferred-rate amount used to calculate your preferential tax benefit for the 2017 taxation year is the preferred-rate amount calculated for federal purposes at the end of the 2016 taxation year.

-Budget 2017 Update proposes that for 2017 and later years, your preferred-rate amount is the amount that you would have calculated under the Income Tax Act (Canada) if the additional deduction under that Act had not been phased out.
+For 2017 and later years, your preferred-rate amount is the amount that you would have calculated under the Income Tax Act (Canada) if the additional deduction under that Act had not been phased out.